All Episodes

 There was four days of fighting back in July.

-Trump negotiated a ceasefire, ceasefire.
+Trump negotiated a ceasefire.

 This is very impressive stuff.

 The only president of my lifetime who could claim a better record, maybe, maybe, or even close to a rival record on foreign policy would be George H.W.
-Bush because he successfully managed the Gulf War and the dismantling of the Soviet Union.
+Bush.

-So I guess you'd say, though the way the Gulf War was fought, it did kind of set the stage for the second Gulf War in Iraq, which most people think was a disaster.
+So I guess you'd say, though, the way the Gulf War was fought, it did kind of set the stage for the second Gulf War in Iraq, which most people think was a disaster.

 Bill Clinton set the stage for 9-11.